US court blocks Texas law requiring Ten Commandments in school classrooms

 “Even though the Ten Commandments would not be affirmatively taught, the captive audience of students likely would have questions, which teachers would feel compelled to answer.
 That is what they do,” Biery wrote.

-“Teenage boys, being the curious hormonally driven creatures they are, might ask: ‘Mrs. Walker, I know about lying and I love my parents, but how do I do adultery?’
+“Teenage boys, being the curious hormonally driven creatures they are, might ask: ‘Mrs Walker, I know about lying and I love my parents, but how do I do adultery?’
 Truly an awkward moment for overworked and underpaid educators, who already have to deal with sex education issues.”

-Biery’s decision, however, only applies the 11 school districts represented among the defendants, including Alamo Heights, Houston, Austin, Fort Bend and Plano.
+Biery’s decision, however, only applies to the 11 school districts represented among the defendants, including Alamo Heights, Houston, Austin, Fort Bend and Plano.

-The case stemmed from a complaint made by several parents of school-aged their children, who were represented by groups including the American Civil Liberties Union (ACLU) and Americans United for Separation of Church and State.
+The case stemmed from a complaint made by several parents of school-aged children, who were represented by groups including the American Civil Liberties Union (ACLU) and Americans United for Separation of Church and State.

 One of the plaintiffs was a San Antonio rabbi, Mara Nathan, who felt the version of the Ten Commandments slated to be displayed ran contrary to Jewish teachings.
 She applauded Wednesday’s injunction in a statement released by the ACLU.